Road trips always seem like a good idea, but often end up making you want to pull your hair out, am I right or am I

-Roll your eyes all you want, but I bet you’ll find somewhere fun you want to go, even if you aren’t going to capture it for Instagram
+Roll your eyes all you want, but I bet you’ll find somewhere fun you want to go, even if you aren’t doing it for the ‘gram

 But, if you love Instagram, keep an eye on Fotospot on your next road trip for fun and picture-worthy pit spots.